 Upon arriving, your room will be clean and in its original configuration.
-Each student is provided a regular twin size bed, desk, chair, dresser, and closet/wardrobe, and these items must remain in your room throughout the year.
+Each student is provided a regular twin size bed (loft, bunk, or mid-height), desk, chair, dresser, and closet/wardrobe, and these items must remain in your room throughout the year.
 Bedrooms also have door locks and window blinds/shades.

 - Bed ends are designed to be used as ladders for lofted or bunked beds.
-Ladders are available by request.
+Every lofted and bunk has a ladder.

 - Students cannot adjust bed heights.